Guesting on podcasts is like presenting a room full of your dream buyers.

 - Crafting a ‘Sticky’ Call to Action to provide visitors with a compelling reason to visit your site and become a member of your audience

-I cover these topics — and more — in The Traffic Manual, my upcoming book on how to get more traffic for your business.
+I cover these topics — and more — in Podcast Outreach, my book on how to get on podcasts as a guest.

 Next time, I’ll answer one of the questions I get asked most often: How do I write an email to a podcast I want to appear on?